JustinLove/pa_mod_amdclean/root/README.md

 The project is set up to use combine files using [RequireJS](http://requirejs.org/) and [amdclean](https://github.com/gfranko/amdclean), with build automation through [Grunt](http://gruntjs.com/), which combines the JS, inlines HTML, copies files, and edits `modinfo.json` to fix up paths and names.

+The generated project includes a `package.json` that lists the dependencies, but you'll need to run `npm install` to download them.

 The repository expects to be in a mod folder named `{%= name %}_dev`.
 The default grunt task builds to `{%= name %}_test`.
 The 'production' build is through:

     grunt --target={%= name %}